ARCTraining/hpc2-software/book/course/conda.md

 ```
 ````

-The above command will prompt conda to create a new environment called `py39-env` and install into it `python` at version 3.9.
+The above command will prompt Conda to create a new environment called `py39-env` and install into it `python` at version 3.9.
-We can specify multiple packages when creating a conda environment by separating each package name with a space.
+We can specify multiple packages when creating a Conda environment by separating each package name with a space.

 ```bash
 $ conda create --name data-sci-env pandas=1.4.2 matplotlib=3.5.1 scikit-learn